MonashMath/SCI1022/Git.md

     First commit of myproject with a preliminary version of a README.md file
 ```
 that lists all commits made to a repository in reverse chronological order.
-The list for each commit includes the commit's hash (to be introduced in the sequel), commit’s author, when it was created, and the log message Git was given when the commit was created, i.e., the string provided above to the `-m` flag.
-The commit's hash is an automatically generated sequence of letters and numbers that Git uses in order to
-to **uniquely** identify each commit.
+The list for each commit includes the commit's hash (to be introduced in the next section), commit’s author, when it was created, and the log message Git was given when the commit was created, i.e., the string provided above to the `-m` flag.
+The commit's hash is an automatically generated sequence of letters and numbers that Git uses in order to **uniquely** identify each commit.
 In the example above, the hash is
 `057083ac5d9e2718626854c90b2ba6226e6f57f2`, but your result will differ since **each commit has a unique hash**.
 Some advanced Git commands require that you explicitly refer to a commit using the commit's hash as an argument.
-We will put the commit hash in action in the next section.
+We will put the commit hash into action in the next section.

 ----
 > *__Exercise 2:__*